(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (23) Polystyrene and plastic wrapping is to be removed from cardboard boxes prior to flattening.
 These should be bagged and left next to general waste collection bins.

-(24) This procedure applies to all UWS staff, students and contractors and covers co-mingled recycling generated at all UWS sites and includes desk, kitchen and eateries
+(24) This procedure applies to all University staff, students and contractors and covers co-mingled recycling generated at all University sites and includes desk, kitchen and eateries

 (25) Dedicated yellow labelled recycling bins are provided in external areas across all campuses, kitchens, common rooms and all eateries.
 All suitable items should be separated from general waste and placed in these receptacles, including: